List of Economics Formulas

 The next metric to understand the situation of the economy is by utilizing the money multiplier metric.
 It is normally defined as the inverse of the reserve ratio maintained by the bank.
 Mathematically, it can be represented as follows: –

-This metric helps in the assessment of how the money deposits can be utilized to enhance the supply of money in the system.
+This metric helps assess how the money deposits can be utilized to enhance the supply of money in the system.

 #4 – Real GDP

 The real GDP is determined as the ratio of nominal GDP and the GDP deflator.
 The real GDP is instrumental in the computation and assessment of economic output along with the adjustment for deflation or inflation.
-The nominal GDP assesses economic output without the effect of the inflation and hence Real GDP is considered to be a better measurement tool as compared with the Nominal GDP.
+The nominal GDP assesses economic output without the effect of inflation and hence Real GDP is considered a better measurement tool than the Nominal GDP.

 The Real GDP is expressed as follows: –